-We use the Supplier Ethical Data Exchange (Sedex), EcoVadis, SMETA audits and the TfS audit program to ask suppliers various questions, including reporting on their water management programs.
-We specifically ask if the supplier has a water management policy, trains employees on proper water and wastewater management, has set water reduction targets, and if the supplier can identify the source of water at its facilities.
+We use Sedex, EcoVadis, SMETA audits and the TfS audit program to ask suppliers various questions, including reporting on their water management programs.
+We specifically ask if the supplier has a water management policy, trains employees on proper water and wastewater management, has set water reduction targets, and if they can identify the source of water at its facilities.
 The overall Sedex score is used within the company to evaluate and assess suppliers.
-If an issue is identified through this assessment process, we create corrective action plans to improve the supplier's Sedex score.
-In 2018, 34% of suppliers had corrective action plans created.
+If an issue is identified through this assessment process, we create corrective action plans to improve the supplier's Sedex or EcoVadis score.
 The impact of engagement on our suppliers could include improved water management systems, water reductions and/or improved water risk mitigation strategies, including target setting.
 Success is measured by percent of suppliers engaged and responding to our requests via Sedex or EcoVadis.
+In 2019, we found that 58% of suppliers saw improvements in re-assessed sustainability scorecards.

-If an issue is identified through this assessment process, we create corrective action plans to improve the supplier's Sedex score.
-In 2018, 34% of suppliers had corrective action plans created and we continue to monitor performance for improvement.
-For example, this year after completing a SMETA audit one of our suppliers found out that their waste water treatment management system could use improvements.
+If an issue is identified through this assessment process, we create corrective action plans to improve the supplier's Sedex or EcoVadis score.
+For example, after completing a SMETA audit one of our suppliers found out that their waste water treatment management system could use improvements.
 They then used the recommendations of the auditor to remediate the issues.
+In 2019, we also found that 58% of suppliers saw improvements in re-assessed sustainability scorecards.